janursa/CppyABM/examples/Pyy/README.md

 # The implementation of Pyy model
-This folder contains the implemented model (script.py) and the neural-network model (policy.py) that generates the policy (policy.pt).
-The policy is imported in script.py for the initialization of cells.
+This folder contains:
+- `script.py`: the implementation file
+- `policy.py`: the implementation of the policy model
+- `policy.pt`: the policy model
+- `monitor_script.py`: the visualization script.
+This file should be executed using `python3 monitor_script.py` in a folder that contains result files.

+To execute the model after compilation,
+- `python script.py`: execution without outputs
+- `python script.py outout`: execution with outputs